binary-com/academy/_posts/en/2015-10-19-Java-chart-application-Removed.md

 ---
 layout: post
-title: Java chart application removed
+title: "Java chart application removed"
+language: en
-permalink: /Java-chart-application-Removed/
+permalink: /en/Java-chart-application-Removed/
 excerpt: "Effective immediately, the Java Charts Application will no longer be available to download.
 If you downloaded this application earlier on, please note that it will no longer be maintained by..."
 ---